 Interested in learning jazz?
 Try your hand at some of these easy jazz piano songs!

 If you’re used to playing classical piano styles, we recommend starting with these tips for transitioning to the jazz style.
+If you’re learning how to play piano, adding some easy jazz songs is a great way to shake things up!

 Beyond that, keep the following tips in mind while attempting to play the following jazz piano songs: